 De Giulio sees appliances as art when framed by the open doors of the appliance garage in the back of the extra-deep base cabinet.
 However, a flick of the finger can hide them when the cook’s mood turns tidy.

-Tomorrow we will take a closer look at the outdoor kitchen in the plaza that De Giulio designed centering around a wood-burning pizza oven.
+Additionally, there is an outdoor kitchen in the plaza that De Giulio designed around a wood-burning pizza oven.